gojasper/style-rank/README.md

 ```

 Default output path is `output/inference/` and the default input path is `data/stylebench_papers.tar`.

+Addtionally, you can provide the `--json_path` argument to use a different json file for the prompts or use the `--prompts` argument to provide a list of prompts to use for the generation.

 Iterating throught the provided `.tar` file and generate 4 random images based on the prompts provided in the `prompts.json` file, following a similar evaluation process as the one described in the VisualStyle paper.